apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 Alternatively it is possible to list all classes individually that are Sling Models classes via the `Sling-Model-Classes` header.
 Again, wildcard characters like `*` are not supported.

-If you use the Sling Models bnd plugin all required bundle headers are generated automatically at build time (see chapter 'Registration of Sling Models classes via bnd plugin' below).
+If you use the Sling Models bnd plugin all required bundle headers are generated automatically at build time, see chapter [Registration of Sling Models classes via bnd plugin](#registration-of-sling-models-classes-via-bnd-plugin-1) below.

 # Client Code

+There are multiple ways to instantiate Sling Models.

 ## adaptTo()

 Client code doesn't need to be aware that Sling Models is being used.
 It just uses the Sling Adapter framework: